gavinhsu/Project1/readme.md

 ## Overall web app requirements:
 - You must use MVC to separate concerns.
-- Use appropriate HTTP methods (i.e. not just GET)
 - Implement only one HttpServlet

 ## Hints: